 You should explain the reasons why you believe the decision made by the superannuation fund was wrong and also provide supporting documents to prove your relationship with and/or dependency on the deceased.

-If you are still not happy with the decision of the superannuation fund, then you may apply to the Superannuation Complaints Tribunal within 28 days.
+If you are still not happy with the decision of the superannuation fund, then you may apply to the Australian Financial Complaints Authority (AFCA) within 28 days.

 Before you request an internal review, you should get

 If the deceased had a self-managed superannuation fund, you should get

 From 1 November 2018, the Australian Financial Complaints Authority (AFCA) can handle complaints about regulated funds.
 AFCA cannot deal with complaints about self-managed funds.

 Before you lodge a complaint with the AFCA, you should check the type of fund the deceased was a member of.
 If you are not sure, you should contact the fund and ask them.

 It is important that you try to resolve your dispute directly with the fund before lodging your complaint with AFCA.

 After you lodge your complaint and supporting documents with AFCA, AFCA will let the fund know and ask them to respond to the complaint.
 Usually AFCA will try to mediate first.